10-3-pursuit/10-3-resources/syntax/functions.md

 Functions are blocks of code that can be saved and run repeatedly.

-- Functions have a function name
+- Functions most often have a function name
 - They can have as many parameters or no parameters at all
 - The should have only one `return` keyword in the function scope or function curly braces
 - the function body is where you will place your code or logic